Alexia Paganini: 2021–2022 season: Beijing Olympics

 Paganini began the season at the 2021 CS Lombardia Trophy, where she placed second in the short program but dropped to fourth place after the free skate.
 She next competed at the 2021 CS Nebelhorn Trophy, seeking to qualify a berth for Switzerland at the 2022 Winter Olympics after failing to do so at the World Championships.
 She was second in the short program and fifth in the free skate, placing fourth overall and taking the fourth of six available spots.

 Paganini was originally scheduled to compete at 2021 Skate Canada International but later withdrew.
 She won her fourth Swiss national title in November.
 Beginning the new year at the 2022 European Championships in Tallinn, Paganini was tenth.

 Assigned to her second Swiss Olympic team, Paganini placed nineteenth in the short program of the women's event, qualifying to the free skate.
 Both parts of her jump combination were called underrotated.
 She was twenty-second in the free skate and finished twenty-second overall.
 After on Instagram, Paganini said she was "incredibly grateful" to have been a two-time Olympian.
 Paganini concluded the season with a nineteenth place at the 2022 World Championships, expressing satisfaction with the result after having come down with the flu in the week beforehand.

 2022–2023 season

 Paganini began the season finishing fifth at the 2022 CS Finlandia Trophy.
 She placed fifth in the short program at the 2022 CS Budapest Trophy but withdrew before the free skate, citing medical reasons.
 In her lone Grand Prix appearance, she came ninth at the 2022 MK John Wilson Trophy.

+2023–2024 season

+Beginning the season on the 2023-24 ISU Challenger Series, Paganini finished fifth at the 2023 CS Nebelhorn Trophy, fourteenth at the 2023 CS Finlandia Trophy, and thirteenth at the 2023 CS Warsaw Cup.

+She then closed the season with a fourth-place finish at the 2024 Swiss Championships.

+In October 2024, Paganini announced her retirement from competitive figure skating.